 - Transferring Balance: Transferring money out of your PayPal account is typically free unless you need an expedited transfer, in which case you’re charged the Instant Transfer fee (see below).

 Depending on the nature of your business and your future plans, you’ll want to understand PayPal’s fee structure in more detail.
-Below, we break PayPal’s fees into some major categories.
+Below, we break PayPal’s fees down into some major categories.

 PayPal Monthly Fees